cdot/Collage/README.md

 ## Usage

-`node bin/collage.js` wiull tell you how to use the image compositor.
+`node bin/collage.js` will tell you how to use the image compositor.

 `node bin/gnome_rotate_wall.js` will tell you how to generate and install the rotating wallpapers.